srivastavashivansh/Audio-to-sign-language-Signwave/README.md

 # Audio-to-sign-language-Signwave-
-This Repository of audio to sign language which helps specially able people to communicate on daily basis
+This Repository of audio-to-sign language which helps people to communicate on a daily basis **Technology used:-**
+Web Portal:- HTML, CSS, Javascript
+AI Model:-
+Language:- Python
+Libraries:- NLTK.